Bill Evans (dancer): Teaching career

-Evans has served as an assistant professor of Modern Dance at the University of Utah, a visiting professor of dance at the University of Washington and an associate professor of modern dance and coordinator of the Contemporary Dance Program at Indiana University.
+Evans has been an assistant professor of Modern Dance at the University of Utah, a visiting professor at the University of Washington and an associate professor and coordinator of the Contemporary Dance Program at Indiana University.
 He is Distinguished Emeritus Professor of Dance at the University of New Mexico in Albuquerque, where he served as a full-time faculty member from 1988 to 2004.
-He is Visiting Professor Emeritus at The College at Brockport, State University of New York, where he served on the full-time faculty of the Department of Dance from August, 2014 through August, 2014.
-He served as a professor of dance or artist in residence at Dean College in Franklin, Massachusetts from August 27, 2014 through May 2018.
+He is Visiting Professor Emeritus at The College at Brockport, State University of New York.
+He served as a professor of dance or artist in residence at Dean College in Franklin, Massachusetts from 2014 through May 2018.

 Method of Teaching Dance Technique

-Evans has worked internationally in the field of somatics-based dance technique and began the integration of Laban Movement Analysis, Bartenieff Fundamentals and modern dance technique in 1976.
+In 1976, Evans worked internationally in the field of somatics-based dance technique.

-In 1977, he founded the Bill Evans Summer Institute of Dance in Seattle.
-Since that time, thousands of dancers have studied the Evans Technique is annual summer sessions in many cities in the U.S., Canada and Mexico.
-Since 1999, his summer programs have been primarily devoted to sharing his pedagogy of dance technique with dance educators.
+Since 1999, his summer programs have shared his pedagogy of dance technique with dance educators.

 In 2002, he founded a Certification Program in the Evans Method of Teaching Dance Technique.
-Thousands of teachers have studied with Evans and his associates in annual summer programs in such locations as Port Townsend and Seattle, Washington; Albuquerque, Santa Fe and Las Cruces, New Mexico; Nanaimo and Winnipeg, Canada; Dallas and Fort Worth, Texas; Indianapolis and Bloomington, Indiana; Moraga, California; Puebla, Mexico; Brockport, New York City and Geneva, New York.

 In 2003, Evans founded the annual Somatic Dance Conference and Performance Festival.
-Conferences/Festival have taken place at the College of Brockport (2013 and 2014), Dean College (2015) and Hobart and William Smith Colleges (2026, 2027, 2018 and 2019).
-An additional conference and performance festival, Dance Science and Pedagogy, took place at New Mexico State University in 2016.
+Conferences and Festivals have taken place at the College of Brockport (2013–2014), Dean College (2015) and Hobart and William Smith Colleges (2016–2019).
+An additional conference called Dance Science and Pedagogy, took place at New Mexico State University in 2016.